treydock/job-pod-reaper/README.md

 # job-pod-reaper

-Kubernetes service that can reap pods that have run past their lifetime, or pods that have been evicted.
+Kubernetes service that can reap pods that have run past their lifetime.

 This reaping is intended to be run against pods that act like short lived jobs.
 Additional resources with the same `job` label as the expired pod will also be reaped.